linorobot/linorobot2/README.md

     rviz2 -d linorobot2_slam.rviz
     ```

-#### 2.2 Move the robot to start mapping
+#### 3.2 Move the robot to start mapping

-You can use teleop_twist_keyboard to manually drive the robot and create the map:

-    ros2 run teleop_twist_keyboard teleop_twist_keyboard
+Drive the robot manually to the areas you want the robot to operate.
 Alternatively, you can also drive the robot autonomously by sending goal poses to the robot in rviz:

     ros2 launch nav2_bringup navigation_launch.py

 - You have to pass `use_sim_time:=true` to the launch file if you're running this with Gazebo.

-#### 2.3 Save the map
+#### 3.3 Save the map

     cd linorobot2/linorobot2_navigation/maps
     ros2 run nav2_map_server map_saver_cli -f <map_name> --ros-args -p save_map_timeout:=10000

-### 3. Autonomous Navigation
+### 4. Autonomous Navigation

-#### 3.1a Load the map you created:
+#### 4.1a Load the map you created:

 Open linorobot2/linorobot2_navigation/launch/navigation.launch.py and change *MAP_NAME* to the name of the map you just created.
 Once done, build your workspace: